Jimmy Beans Wool

 Jimmy Beans Wool is an American yarn retailer.
-Primarily operating online, the company is headquartered in South Meadows, a neighborhood in Reno, Nevada.
-Other physical locations include a yarn-dyeing facility in Forth Worth, Texas, a sewing team in Vietnam, and a manufacturing facility in India.
+The company is headquartered in South Meadows, a neighborhood in Reno, Nevada.
+Other physical locations include a yarn-dyeing facility in Fort Worth, Texas, a sewing team in Vietnam, and a manufacturing facility in India.
 Jimmy Beans Wool ships to over 60 countries.
-Jimmy Beans Wool also releases a bi-monthly newsletter and instructional videos.

 History

 Laura and Doug Zander founded Jimmy Beans Wool in 2002.
-Laura Zander, previously a software engineer, became CEO of the company.
+Laura Zander became CEO of the company.
 The original store in Truckee, California, located in a historic train depot, sold coffee and yarn.
 The company no longer sells coffee.

 From 2004 to 2007, the company's annual revenue remained steady at $1.2 million.
 By 2010, sales had reached $4 million.

 Beginning in 2010, Jimmy Beans Wool created Beans for Brains, an annual scholarship for students who complete an original knit or crochet design.
-The scholarship is made possible through donations from companies including Vogue Knitting Magazine, Red Heart Yarns, Universal Yarns, Lorna's Laces, and Knitter's Pride Needles.
+The scholarship is made possible through donations from Vogue Knitting Magazine, Red Heart Yarns, Universal Yarns, Lorna's Laces, and Knitter's Pride Needles.

 In 2012, the company partnered with Red Heart Yarns to sponsor seven-time X Games champion and Olympic silver medalist Lindsey Jacobellis.
 Jacobellis' charity, "Hats 4 Hounds" produces hats for charity using only Red Heart yarn through Jimmy Beans Wool.
-Jimmy Beans Wool also produced a series of books for The Heart Truth or Stitch Red campaign which raises awareness of heart disease in women.
 In 2012, “Knit Red: Stitching for Women's Heart Health” was published and included all red project designs.
 In 2013, "Sew Red: Sewing & Quilting for Women's Heart Health" was published.

 The company was featured on the Inc. 5000 list from 2009 to 2014.
 Jimmy Beans Wool made $7 million in revenue in 2013 and $8 million in revenue in 2014.

 In 2019, the company acquired Madelinetosh, a hand-dyed yarn producer.

+In 2025, the company was acquired by Local Crafts Group.